IvannKurchenko/blog-opentelemetry-building-decoupled-monitoring/blog/BLOG.md

 ## Introduction
 [OpenTelemetry](https://opentelemetry.io/docs/), as documentation says, is:
 > OpenTelemetry, also known as OTel, is a vendor-neutral open source Observability framework for instrumenting, generating, collecting, and exporting telemetry data such as traces, metrics, and logs.
+In further text, we will refer to OpenTelemetry as OTEL.

 It covers a wide range of observability aspects: application instrumentation, telemetry data processing and publishing to other telemetry backends.
-However, it is important to mention that OpenTelemetry itself is not a telemetry storage or visualization tool.
+Although OpenTelemetry excels in these areas, it's designed to integrate with, rather than replace, telemetry storage and visualization tools.
 There are plenty of other systems that provide those capabilities, such as commercial APMs like Datadog or open source tools like Zipkin.

 To cover all these processes, OTEL provides a number of components to build a complete observability system: